 Bulgaria is a relatively small country with an area of only 111 000 square km.
 Even still one third of the territory is mountainous covered by approximately 40 mountains.
 Each one of them is unique with its specific relief, nature, flora and fauna.
 Bulgaria is also home to three national parks – Rila, Central Balkan and Pirin National Park.
 Pirin National Park is not the biggest, but it is certainly the most adventurous and thrilling to explore.
 The park offers numerous hiking routes with different difficultly levels.
 Regardless if you are a professional climber or just an amateur hiker, there is something for everyone.

-This summer I spent a few days hiking some of the trails and I left part of my heart in between the stunning mountain scenes and the adventurous paths.
-In this article I will share with you some cool shots I managed to capture and a bit of information on the best hikes around Pirin National Park.
+I left part of my heart in between the sunning mountain scenes and the adventurours paths.
+Every summer now, I spent at least a week hiking in Pirin National Park.
+In this article I am sharing a bit of information on the best trails if you decide to hike around Pirin National Park.

 First things first.
 What should you know before you head to Bulgaria and Pirin Mountains?

 Pirin National Park covers the bigger part of Pirin Mountain, located at the southwestern part of the country.
 If you are looking for a starting point I strongly recommend Bansko – the most popular ski resort in Bulgaria.
 Click here to learn more about Bansko and what to do there during the summer.